kenvilar/wp-generate-password/README.md

 ### Features ###
 * [x] Users can use shortcode to every pages and posts
-* [ ] Users can choose the number of length of their password with a minimum of 4 and maximum of 100 characters
+* [x] Users can choose the number of length of their password with a minimum of 4 and maximum of 100 characters
+* [ ] Users can choose if they want to include integers, big alphabetical letters, and special and advance characters or not.

 ## Get Help